JusTAnoThErD3v/Slice-MC-Launcher/README.md

 https://docs.python.org/3/using/unix.html

+> [!CAUTION]
-## Installing SliceMC (LEGACY DOES NOT HAVE SHA CHECK SUMS BUT IS LESS LIKELY TO BREAK)

-For the official latest full build download the "Slice.tar.gz" from the releases page:
+Installing SliceMC (LEGACY DOES NOT HAVE SHA CHECK SUMS BUT IS LESS LIKELY TO BREAK) For the official latest full build download the "Slice.tar.gz" from the releases page: https://github.com/JusTAnoThErD3v/Slice-MC-Launcher/releases/download/pre-alpha/Slice.tar.gz

-https://github.com/JusTAnoThErD3v/Slice-MC-Launcher/releases/download/pre-alpha/Slice.tar.gz

 ## INSTALLING SLICE LITE (LATEST, FULL CHECKSUM SUPPORT)